santhoshthangaraj/A-Real-Time-Car-Pool-Management-System-/README.md

 Token:
 Token Generation feature is specifically going to be an authenticity measure of the hitchhiker as well as a safety measure for not only the car owner but also the co-hitchhikers in the car.

+Roles:

+•	Developed a ride sharing app using Java and Google Map API for real time tracking feature, designed UI, database and coded PHP scripts for the connection.

+•	Followed the SDLC process during app development and was able to achieve the stated milestones.

 PHP scripts are used for the connections.